 "My Aunt Marge,"Harry muttered, hating Snape.
 (OP24)At that time, Harry had no idea that Snape grew up with Petunia Dursley, although he should have remembered that Snape had no fondness for dogs (of either the Animagi or werewolf variety).
 At the end of that term after Snape had viewed many other bad memories of life with Dudley, Vernon and Aunt Marge, members of the Order of the Phoenix confronted the Dursleys at the train station and warned them sternly about abusing Harry (OP38).

-"Marge" is a not-so-subtle reference to Margaret Thatcher, on whom Rowling (a Labour Party supporter) based the unpleasant character.
+Some have speculated that "Marge" is a not-so-subtle reference to Margaret Thatcher, and that Rowling (a Labour Party supporter) based the unpleasant character on the former Prime Minister.

 From the Web